lix-it/api-docs/source/index.html.md

 The API is organized around REST.
 All requests should be made over SSL.
 All request and response bodies, including errors, are encoded in JSON.

-We also have some specific language bindings to make integration easier.
+We also have some specific language code examples to make integration easier.
 You can switch the programming language of the examples with the tabs in the top right.

-Currently we support the following official client bindings:
+Currently we have code examples for the following languages:

 - Node
 - Python